 Finding Māori in the New Zealand Wars

-So, when searching for people, places, landmarks, or events it is best to try different possible variations, without macrons.
+When you’re searching for people, places, landmarks, or events, it’s a good idea to try different variations, without macrons.

 hauhau/ hauhaus / hau haus / hau hau

 Māori and the New Zealand War Medal

 The New Zealand War Medal was awarded to most British soldiers who served in New Zealand in the 1840s and 1860s.
 It was only awarded to colonial troops, including Māori, who could prove they had come under enemy fire.
 Because an application was required, many files contain character references and information about the battles the person fought in.

 You can find applications from Māori who fought for the Crown within the Māori Contingent (1845-1847 and 1860-1872) by searching the Māori War Series.

 At the Wellington archive, we hold an alphabetical New Zealand War Medal card index for soldiers who applied for or were awarded the medal.
 These cards have been listed by name and can be found using our collections search tool.